SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

   Cumulocity IoT includes preset smart rules templates, for example 'On measurement threshold create alarm'.
 Since the functionality of the various smart rule types differs, different parameters are required to configure it.
 See the *User guide* for details on each smart rule template and its configuration."
 ---

 {{< product-c8y-iot >}} includes a rule engine to analyze data in realtime and to perform actions based on data.
-These rules are specified in a scripting language and are managed in the [Administration application](/users-guide/administration).
+These rules are specified in a scripting language and are managed in the [Administration web app](/users-guide/administration).

-To easily create rules, the Cockpit application includes a smart rules builder which allows you to create rules from templates (so-called smart rule templates).
+To easily create rules, the Cockpit web app includes a smart rules builder which allows you to create rules from templates (so-called smart rule templates).

 {{< c8y-admon-req >}}
 The smart rules functionality is only available if the tenant is subscribed to the Smartrule microservice and the Apama-ctrl microservice.